julius-e/ci-demo/README.md

 CI Demo
 =======

+This demo leverages docker to run a simple service in a container behind a proxy.
+This represents a collection of services running behind a load balanced proxy.
+The proxy can be thought of as the entry point to the service tier.
+To all outside observers the proxy seems as if it were a single application composed of all the services behind it.

+Additionally, the proxy in this configuration can serve multiple purposes.
+If there are many instances of a service running, the proxy can also act as a load balancer.
+If we wish to A/B test a new version of the service, we can configure the proxy to redirect only a segment of users to the new version.

-This demo leverages docker to run a simple service in a container.
-Integration tests are included in a separate container, and can be run in a self-contained configuration or against a remote url.
-This way, we can re-use the integration tests to verify our service in production.
+Continuous Deployment requires that we have some automated way to verify the operational state of a service once deployed.
+We will leverage integration test to serve this purpose.
+I define integration test in this context to be a test that is run against the public API of a service.
+Integration tests are included for the demo service in a separate container, and can be run in a self-contained configuration or against a remote url.
+This way, we can use the integration tests to verify our service in dev, on the CI machine, and in production.

 I use docker so that the build process is repeatable and reproducible.
 Docker could be replaced in this configuration with virtual machines or AWS images with some changes.
 The goal is to have an immutable image to deploy, whether that